nasa/cumulus/docs/upgrade-notes/migrate-tea-standalone.md

       - resource "aws_security_group" "egress_lambda" {
     ```

 4. Run the state modification commands.
-They must be run in exactly this order:
+The commands must be run in exactly this order:

    ```shell
     # Move security group